Hermetic Programming: Parameterizing Access to State

 Appendix B: Restrictions on Access to State

-Our definitions of pure and hermetic functions lead to some somewhat surprising conclusions.
+The definitions of pure and hermetic functions lead to some initially surprising conclusions.
 For example, constructors that return live values can still be hermetic.

-In this appendix, we’ll summarize our definitions of the different types of state and the restrictions on how pure and hermetic functions can access state.
+This appendix summarizes the different types of state and the restrictions on how pure and hermetic functions can access them.

 Types of State

-We define state as anything that can affect or be affected by a computation in a way that is observable by normal program operations (ignoring timing, memory, and CPU usage).
+This essay defines state as anything that can affect or be affected by a computation in a way that is observable by normal program operations, ignoring timing, memory, and CPU usage.
 This is the same notion of observability typically used in definitions of purity and referential transparency.
-Equivalently, state as anything that, if interacted with, make an expression non-referentially transparent.
+Equivalently, state is anything that, if interacted with, can make an expression non-referentially transparent.

 Fresh state that does not escape the dynamic extent of the call is internal state.